GraziTheMan/DualFractalOntology/README.md

-# 🧠 Fractality Ontology System
+# 🧠 The Dual-Fractal Ontology System

 Welcome to the dual-semantic backbone of the **Fractality Project** and **Fractiverse Mythos**.